The Basic Payment Scheme is an income support paid to farmers. You are paid per hectare of eligible land used for farming.

 The payment is not related to the output of the farm - it is based on the eligible hectares of land that you apply on and use and the number of entitlements held by the applicant.
 You must apply online for the payment once each year.

 You must manage land and be involved in an agricultural activity.
 This includes:

 milking, breeding animals and keeping animals for farming purposes

 managing land that can be used for grazing or growing

-Farmers receiving Basic Payment Scheme payments are also eligible for a top-up called the Greening Payment
+Farmers receiving Basic Payment Scheme payments may also be eligible for a top-up called the Greening Payment.

 Your Basic Payment Scheme application is also where you apply for payment under other schemes you are participating in including: